Untapped Potential Physical Therapy is owned and operated by two highly trained physical therapists, Drew Scrimgeour and Tracy Eisenbeis.

 Drew next completed a year-long residency program in Functional Manual Therapy (FMT) through the Institute of Physical Art.
 Upon completion, Drew undertook the week-long intensive certification process for Functional Manual Therapy™ through the Institute of Physical Art and passed with honors.
 Since then, he has continued his training by taking courses in the Maitland system (MAPS) and in osteopathic evaluation and treatment with Tim Crunk (Crunk Seminars).
 Most recently, he received his certification in Dry Needling through the Institute of Advanced Musculoskeletal Treatments (IAMT).

 In 2015, Drew and his wife Connie happily welcomed their first child to the world.
 She has filled the house with joy, but definitely keeps her parents on their toes!

-Blair brings 11 years of experience as a physical therapist to UPPT.
-She received her Bachelor of Arts in Exercise and Sport Science (2004) and Master of Physical Therapy degrees (2007) from The University of North Carolina at Chapel Hill.
+Blair earned her Bachelor of Arts in Exercise and Sport Science (2004) and Master of Physical Therapy (2007) degrees from The University of North Carolina at Chapel Hill.
 After graduating, she began her career at Georgetown University Hospital in Washington, DC.
 She was the first candidate to be accepted and graduate from Georgetown’s APTA-Credentialed Orthopedic Residency.
-During her residency, Blair learned advanced manual therapy skills through the intensive curriculum of the Institute of Physical Art’s Functional Manual Therapy (FMT).
-Her commitment to learning and the pursuit of excellence continues as she is currently preparing to sit for this rigorous certification exam.

-In her spare time, Blair loves being active through Crossfit, hiking, and dancing.
-She is an enthusiastic creative and enjoys calligraphy, painting, and turning antiques into new treasures.
+In her spare time, Blair loves being active through Crossfit, hiking, and yoga.
+She is artistic and creative, designing projects using calligraphy, hand-lettering, and paint.